If your baby has ever encountered diaper leaks, then you know how FRUSTRATING it can be for both you and your baby!

 Always remember to put your baby in a fresh diaper at night before putting them to sleep!

-If a baby’s diaper at night is dry, this will make them feel more comfortable, and your baby will sleep better at night.
+If a child’s diaper at night is dry, this will make them feel more comfortable, and your baby will sleep better at night.

 A dry and clean diaper also helps prevent your baby from peeing through diapers at night because it can absorb as much as possible when your baby goes to the bathroom.